Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

   Update the code as follows:

-    - To set `applicationURL`, retrieve your mobile service URL from the Azure Management Portal.
+    - To set `mobileServiceUrl`, retrieve your mobile service URL from the Azure Management Portal.

     - To set `mobileServiceAppKey`, navigate to your mobile service in the Azure Management Portal.
 Click **Keys** in the command bar at the bottom.
 Copy the first key, which is the application key.